varmeh/tech-docs/docs/deployment/k8s/helm.md

 ## Why do we need Helm?

+Yes, that's a concise way to describe it.
+Helm 3 is essentially a package manager for Kubernetes applications, enabling users to define, install, and upgrade even the most complex Kubernetes applications efficiently.

+When you describe Helm 3 as a "wrapper," you're highlighting its role in abstracting the complexities of individual Kubernetes manifest files and streamlining the process of deploying and managing applications.

+**Why Helm is likened to a wrapper for release management:**

+In essence, while `kubectl` provides the means to interact with a Kubernetes cluster at a granular level, Helm simplifies the management and deployment of applications on Kubernetes, especially for complex applications.
+So, considering Helm 3 as a "wrapper" for effective release management in Kubernetes is pretty apt.

 ### The Complexity of Kubernetes

 Kubernetes is incredibly powerful.
 It orchestrates containerized applications, ensuring they run smoothly, scale, and self-heal.
 However, `with power comes complexity`:

 1. `Multiple Configuration Files`:
-   - Deploying even a simple application requires numerous YAML files: Deployment, Service, PersistentVolume, PersistentVolumeClaim, and possibly ConfigMaps or Secrets.
+   - Deploying even a simple application requires numerous YAML files:
+     - Deployment
+     - Service
+     - PersistentVolume
+     - PersistentVolumeClaim
+     - And possibly ConfigMaps or Secrets
    - *Order of deployment is important*.
 For instance, a Deployment can't be created before a Service.
 2. `Updates & Rollbacks`:
    - Deploying updates or rolling back to a previous version isn't always straightforward.